oneislandearth/babler/README.md

 On execution, Babler will resolve path aliases using the `baseUrl` and `paths` in your [jsconfig.json](https://code.visualstudio.com/docs/languages/jsconfig).

-Babler will also add a git `pre-commit` hook if possible which will run your `prepublish` script.
+Babler will also add a git `pre-commit` hook if possible which will run your `prepublishOnly` script.

 ## License